IoT-Dude/iot-dude.github.io/_posts/2023-04-17-Social-Exclusion-in-Sweden-full-year-equivalents-per-form-of-compensation.md

 Source: SCB Statistics Sweden

-<i>Note 1: Up to and including 2002, the information includes 16-19-year-olds with sickness benefit or sickness and activity support.
-Note 2: In 2000, the generational change allowance ceased.
-Note 3: From 2011 onwards, some municipalities have missing data, or provided incomplete data, for the number of people with financial assistance for one or more months.
-For these municipalities, the last known information is used.
-See scb.se for more information.
-Note 4: The length of the period that the employer pays sick pay has changed on a couple of occasions.
-In 1992, the employer period within sickness benefit insurance was introduced and was then 14 days long.
-Between 1997 and 1998 it was 28 days and was subsequently reduced to 14 days.
-In 2003 it was changed to 21 days and in 2005 it was changed again to 14 days.
-Note 5: For the years 1994 to 2010, it is introduction compensation that is reported under establishment compensation.
-For the year 2011, the information refers to the sum of establishment compensation and introduction compensation.</i>
+Note 1: Until 2002, the information includes 16-19-year-olds.
+The length of the sick pay period has been changed on a couple of occasions during the period.
+920101 it was introduced and was then 14 days long.
+Between 970101 and 980401 the employer period was 28 days and was subsequently reduced to 14 days.
+In 030701 it was changed to 21 days and in 050101 it was changed again to 14 days.
+Note 2: Including generational change compensation until the year 2000, when this measure ended.
+Note 3: During 2011-2016, some municipalities have lost data or submitted incomplete data for one or more months.
+For these municipalities Note 5: For the years 1994 to 2010, it is introduction compensation that is reported under establishment compensation.
+For the year 2011, the information refers to the sum of establishment compensation and introduction compensation.